Esri/quickstart-map-phonegap/README.md

 		$ cordova platform add android

-6. Copy the sample apps directory from this repo into any newly created /www directories
+6. Copy the contents from this repo into any newly created /www directories
 7. Set which sample you want the application to launch in the [config.xml](http://cordova.apache.org/docs/en/4.0.0/config_ref_index.md.html#The%20config.xml%20File) `<content>` tag.

     	<content src="index_jquerymobilegps.html" />